elsutanito/FTNT/sd-wan-base.md

 !!! note "About this Use Case"

-    In this Use Case you will explore how to create a FortiManager base to connect FortiGates through a Zero Touch Provisioning Setup.
+    In this Use Case you will explore how to create a FortiManager base to connect FortiGates.

 ### ADOM Creation